 Tax provisions could be made for the sub-funds.
 In light of the uncertainty and in order to meet the potential tax liability, the Company reserves the right to adjust such provision as deemed necessary.
 Investors should be aware that the net asset value of the sub-funds on any Valuation Day may not accurately reflect Chinese tax liabilities.
 Depending on the tax liabilities payable, it may bring positive or negative impact to the performance and net asset value of the sub-funds.
 In the event penalties or late payment interest could be applicable due to factors such as retrospective amendments, changes in practice or uncertain regulations, this could impact the net asset value at the time of settlement with the PRC tax authorities.
-In the case where the amount of tax provisions made is less than the tax liabilities payable, the amount of stax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is less than the tax liabilities payable, the amount of tax provisions made is more than the tax liabilities payable, the release of extra tax provision will affect the sub-fund's net asset value positively.
+In the case where the amount of tax provisions made is less than the tax liabilities payable, the amount of shortfall will be deducted from the sub-fund's assets and affecting the sub-fund's net asset value adversely.
+In the opposite case where the amount of tax provisions made is more than the tax liabilities payable, the release of extra tax provision will affect the sub-fund's net asset value positively.
 This will only benefit existing investors.
 Investors who have redeemed their Shares before the tax liabilities amount is determined will not be entitled to any part of such release of extra tax provision.